+- Step 1 Log in to the PC client.

-- Step 2 Select the root node - Step 3 Click at the upper-right corner, and then select Change Password. - Step 4 Enter the old password, the new password and then confirm the new password. - Step 5 Click OK.
+- Step 2 Select the root node

+- Step 3 Click Admin at the upper-right corner, and then select Change Password.

+- Step 4 Enter the old password, the new password and then confirm the new password.

+- Step 5 Click OK.